nirvan840/Client-Server-LLM-API-Calls/README.md

   * Crucially defines a SERVER_ADDRESS environment variable
     * By setting SERVER_ADDRESS to the `server`, you’re instructing the client to use the <br>
       Docker network’s DNS to resolve the hostname server to the IP address of the server container.
-  * Creates a shared volume and maps it to client container's data-space as `/data`
+  * Creates a shared volume and maps it to the client container's data space as `/data`

 * `client_v2.py`: _Small tweaks to `server.py`._
   * Client connects to IP set to `self.SERVER = "server"`